Snapshots of Food Industry News

 Herbalife Nutrition launches Active Fiber Complex for Better Digestion

 Herbalife Nutrition, a global nutrition company, has launched Active Fiber Complex in India.
-This is a combination of fibres from various fruits and vegetables which help support gastrointestinal health.
-It includes citrus fibre, cellulose powder, inulin, soy fibre and maltodextrin to provide a good blend of soluble and insoluble fibres.
+This is a combination of fibers from various fruits and vegetables which help support gastrointestinal health.
+It includes citrus fiber, cellulose powder, inulin, soy fiber and maltodextrin to provide a good blend of soluble and insoluble fibers.
 The company already has Activated Fiber in tablet form, while Active Fiber Complex is in powder form which offers a choice to consumers so they can choose what best suits their requirement.

-Changes in lifestyle, food processing and preparation and eating habits can cause digestive disorders and this product will help to keep the digestive system strong.
-Dietary fibre provides several digestive health benefits, including support for regular bowel function, maintenance of gastrointestinal health and even potential benefits for weight management.
-Including fibre in the diet prolongs satiety and is a healthy choice and also aids compliance especially with low energy diets.
+Changes in lifestyle, food processing, and preparation and eating habits can cause digestive disorders and this product will help to keep the digestive system strong.
+Dietary fiber provides several digestive health benefits, including support for regular bowel function, maintenance of gastrointestinal health and even potential benefits for weight management.
+Including fiber in the diet prolongs satiety and is a healthy choice and also aids compliance especially with low energy diets.

-Paytm to partner with Alibaba to invest US $200 million in BigBasket
+Paytm to partner with Alibaba to invest the US $200 million in BigBasket

 Paytm, the digital payment platform could join up with its own investor Alibaba to pick up a minority stake in online grocery retailer BigBasket for about US $200 million.
 As people are getting accustomed to buying even milk and bread online, the online grocery segment is projected to witness a strong growth over the next few years.
 The two investing companies are already in preliminary talks and could make an announcement in the next few weeks.
 However, both Paytm and BigBasket have made no comments to date while Alibaba refrains from commenting on any type of market speculation.